uf-mil/mil/docs/software/onboarding.md

-# Onboarding
-If you have reached this page, you likely want to get started working in MIL.
-We're quite excited to have you on the team!
-Here's to a grand future of learning and late nights coding.
-This guide explains the steps to take to get started as a developer.
-## Watch the intro video
-Watch the [virtual tour](https://tinyurl.com/mil-kickoff-f20) that we recorded in September 2020!

-## Learn abour our Culture
-MIL does things differently than many other labs or student organizations.
-Before you get started, read about our [culture](/docs/culture).

-## Join Slack and say hello
-We use Slack as our primary communication platform.
-Our slack is [uf-mil.slack.com](https://uf-mil.slack.com).
-Ask someone in MIL to invite you or email kmallen@ufl.edu.
-Once you're on slack, be sure to join the [#software](https://uf-mil.slack.com/messages/C6UQUU78Q) channel and introduce yourself.

 ## Join the Github organization
 In order to contribute code, you need to be in the [uf-mil Github organization](https://github.com/uf-mil).
 First create an acount if you do not have one, then ask someone in MIL / on slack to invite you.